bao-project/bao-docs/source/security/index.rst

 A.RESOURCE_ALLOCATION
-    It is assumed that a properly trained trusted individual will create configuration vectors that allocated resources to partitions such that it is possible to establish an access control policy over these resources (i.e., :term:`PACV`).
+    It is assumed that a properly trained trusted individual will create configuration vectors that allocate resources to partitions such that it is possible to establish an access control policy over these resources (i.e., :term:`PACV`).